-- 3. Volunteers may be sought to fill additional needed shifts as described in the Non-Dedicated On-Call System below. - 4.
-Remaining shifts will be assigned by the Chief/manager as described in the Non-Dedicated On-Call System below.
+4. Remaining shifts will be assigned by the Employer as described in the Non-Dedicated On-Call System below.

-201 Non-Dedicated On-Call System:
+209 Non-Dedicated On-Call System:

-- The Chief, at his/her discretion, may seek volunteers who wish to take extra shifts before a call schedule is created.
-The Chief or his/her designee may limit the number of call shifts voluntarily taken by an employee in order to ensure appropriate clinical operations.
-If the Employer requires additional On-Call shifts the Chief/manager will determine the distribution of coverage in an equitable way. - Non-volunteer, non-dedicated employees will only be required to cover one (1) medical center during their shift. - 204 Regular Employees will either earn Accrued Time Off (ATO) or receive extra pay at the rate of one (1) hour for every four (4) hours of on-call (e.g., 4 hours for a 16 hour weekday shift, and 6 hours for a 24 hour weekend shift). - When required to come on-site during On-Call Time, employees will receive a minimum of two (2) hours of ATO or extra pay and receive one (1) hour of ATO or extra pay for each additional hour or increment of an hour thereafter.
-Shift differential provisions apply to all paid hours. - The decision whether employees earn ATO or extra pay for On-Call Time will be decided locally by the Chief or his/her designee. - ATO can be accumulated up to a maximum of eighty (80) hours and can be scheduled off in half-hour increments.
-Employees whose ATO accumulation has approached or reached the maximum will meet with his/her supervisor to set forth a plan for ATO to be taken.
-In the meantime should the employee be required to take call while their ATO bank is at maximum they will be paid at their hourly rate for the number of ATO hours earned in excess of eighty (80). - ATO is not a vested benefit.
+- The Employer may seek volunteers who wish to take extra shifts when the posted position On-Call and/or On-site staff are not available.
+The Employer may limit the number of call shifts voluntarily taken by an employee to ensure appropriate clinical operations.
+If the Employer requires additional shifts the Employer will determine the distribution of coverage in an equitable way. - Non-volunteer, non-dedicated employees will only be required to cover one (1) medical center during their shift. - 212 Regular Employees will either earn Accrued Time Off (ATO) or receive extra pay at the rate of one (1) hour for every four (4) hours of on-call (e.g., 4 hours for a 16-hour weekday shift, and 6 hours for a 24-hour weekend shift). - When required to come on-site during On-Call Time, employees will receive a minimum of two (2) hours of ATO or extra pay and receive one (1) hour of ATO or extra pay for each additional hour or increment of an hour thereafter.
+Shift differential provisions apply to all paid hours. - For coverage of on-site shifts, regular employees will earn Accrued Time Off (ATO) or extra pay at rate of time for time. - Additional Holiday Accrual Applicable only to employees not hired into a posted oncall or on-site position. - For coverage on a designated holiday, in addition to accruals for applicable on call shifts, regular employees will either earn accrued time off (ATO) or receive extra pay at the rate of one (1) hour for every four (4) hours of coverage whether coverage is on call or on-site.
+For shifts that cover a portion of the holiday, the additional holiday accrual will be pro-rated. - The Employee will have discretion to earn ATO or extra pay for On-Call Time. - ATO can be accumulated up to a maximum of eighty (80) hours and can be scheduled off in half-hour increments.
+Employees whose ATO accumulation has approached or reached the maximum will meet with his/her/their supervisor to set forth a plan for ATO to be taken.
+In the meantime, should the employee be required to take call while their ATO bank is at maximum they will be paid at their hourly rate for the number of ATO hours earned more than eighty (80). - ATO is not a vested benefit.
 Employees do not receive a cash-out of accrued ATO upon termination of employment, change of status to non-benefited, or transfer outside of the bargaining unit.
 Employees are expected to work with their manager to exhaust their ATO bank before transferring to a new facility.
 If the employee is unable to exhaust their ATO, they will be allowed to transfer this accrued time to their next worksite.